-The Leon S. McGoogan Library of Medicine located on the UNMC campus is a major health and biological sciences resource library.
-The McGoogan Library is one of seven headquarters for the Midcontinental Regional Medical Library Program, providing library services to a six-state region.
+The Leon S. McGoogan Health Sciences Library located on the UNMC campus is a major health and biological sciences resource library.
+The McGoogan Health Sciences Library is one of seven headquarters for the Midcontinental Regional Medical Library Program, providing library services to a six-state region.
 The library contains more than 220,000 bound volumes and a collection of more than 2,300 journals.

 The city of Omaha is located among rolling hills on the west bank of the Missouri river.